BatGap Logo

 Rick: You didn’t have a partner.

 David: And my guru relationship wasn’t devotional like that.
 But for me, it was what they called the Upaguru, which is basically the mate.
 That’s the sort of form that’s more comfortable to me, but there wasn’t a mate.
-And so essentially, one of my friends, who I highly respected, became an object for a short while.
+And so essentially, one of my friends, whom I highly respected, became an object for a short while.

 Rick: Man, woman?